sablin39/sablin39.github.io/source/_posts/macro-o1.md

     return tokenizer.decode(generated_ids[0][input_ids.shape[-1]:], skip_special_tokens=True)
 ```

 Such generation process exposes the logits of tokens to achieve the above MCTS procedures.

-In Macro's implementation, `<Thought>` and `<\Thought>` are not special tokens!
+Such token-level, or to say, logit-level value formulation is quite interesting and can be seen as a successor of sampling methods like beam search.